 The recipient must include information on civil rights requirements, complaint procedures and the rights of beneficiaries in member or volunteer service agreements, handbooks, manuals, pamphlets, and post in prominent locations, as appropriate.
 The recipient must also notify the public in recruitment material and application forms that it operates its program or activity subject to the nondiscrimination requirements.
-Sample language, in bold print, is: This program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, or, in most instances, religion.
+Sample language, in bold print, is: This program is available to all, without regard to race, color, national origin, gender, age, religion, sexual orientation, disability, gender identity or expression, political affiliation, marital or parental status, genetic information and military service.
 Where a significant portion of the population eligible to be served needs services or information in a language other than English, the recipient shall take reasonable steps to provide written material of the type ordinarily available to the public in appropriate languages.

-- Prohibition Against National Origin Discrimination Affecting Limited English Proficient (LEP) Persons.
+- 2 Prohibition Against National Origin Discrimination Affecting Limited English Proficient (LEP) Persons.
 Pursuant to Executive Order (EO) 13166 - Improving Access to Services for Persons with Limited English Proficiency, recipients are required to provide meaningful access to their programs and activities by LEP persons.
 For more information, please see the policy guidance at 67 FR 64604. - 3.
 Records and Compliance Information.
 The recipient must keep records and make available to CNCS timely, complete, and accurate compliance information to allow CNCS to determine if the recipient is complying with the civil rights statutes and implementing regulations.
-Where a recipient extends Federal financial assistance to subrecipients, the subrecipients must make available compliance information to the recipient so it can carry out its civil rights obligations in accordance with the records requirements at 2 CFR §§ 200.333-200.337 and §200.331(a)(5).
+Where a recipient extends Federal financial assistance to subrecipients, the subrecipients must make available compliance information to the recipient so it can carry out its civil rights obligations in accordance with the records requirements at 2 CFR §§ 200.333-200.337 and § 200.331(a)(5).

-Obligation to Cooperate.
+4. Obligation to Cooperate.
 The recipient must cooperate with CNCS so that CNCS can ensure compliance with the civil rights statutes and implementing regulations.
 The recipient shall permit access by CNCS during normal business hours to its books, records, accounts, staff, members or volunteers, facilities, and other sources of information as may be needed to determine compliance.